-Thanks to gifts from major donors, we have raised over $200,000 towards our $300,000 goal.
+We still have $81,000 left to raise to reach our goal and complete the project.
+Thanks to gifts from major donors, we have raised $444,000 towards our $525,000 goal.
 Make a gift today to contribute to this amazing community asset and help us reach our goal.
 Donate online on the button below, or reach out to Lisa Shipek, WMG's Executive Director, to discuss your gift at 520-396-3266 x 2.

 Learning Center Renderings

-We are so grateful to our supportive business sponsors!
+We are so grateful to our generous business sponsors!
+The Arizona Lottery Gives Back Sponsorship is contributing $50,000 towards our construction and tank installation costs.
 Net Zero Solar is generously donating solar panels and installation for the Learning Center and Pioneer Water Tanks is donating a 5,000-gallon steel tank!

 Timeline of completed projects

 - Property gifted from the estate of Marguerite Fisher, March 2012, neighboring property purchased with lead donation, March 2013